wrrnlim/electron-app-template/README.md

 Replace `wrrnlim` with your GitHub username and `electron-app-template` with the link to your public repository where releases will be made.
 You can set your icon path in `icon`, and change your build directory in `output`.
 The default build directory is `dist`.

-Next, add the following to `scripts`:
+Next, add the following to the `scripts` section in `package.json`:

 ```json
 "publish": "electron-builder -p always"